JunhoHwoang/HackOHIO-2025/README.md

-# OSU Smart Parking — Hackathon Prototype
+# 🅿️ OSU Smart Parking — Hackathon Prototype

+A full-stack prototype for real-time smart parking at The Ohio State University, built during the HackOHIO 2025 hackathon.
+This project combines a computer vision backend that detects occupied stalls with a React + Leaflet web app for live visualization.
+---

 Two-part app:
 - `api/`: Node/Express mock API (ESM).
 Seeds mock OSU lots & a demo image.